 The classrooms have been architecturally outfitted to encompass the latest in projection, network, and communication technologies for its multiple uses as classroom and computing lab.
 Embedded in the instructors podium is a touch-screen via which the instructor can use the computer for PowerPoint presentations, the LCD projector or run a DVD or VCR.
 A digital document camera that can project images of three-dimensional objects is also included in the podium.
 In addition to the array of projection equipment, classrooms are networked so that students can work on class assignments and connect to instructional websites.

-Bookstore Online Ticketing System
+Campus Store Online Ticketing System

-The Campus Bookstore uses ProVenue software on the network to provide online ticket sales for Athletic Events.
+The Campus Store uses ProVenue software on the network to provide online ticket sales for Athletic Events.
 ProVenue provides small to medium-sized venues a fully integrated ticketing, fund development and patron tracking software solution, combined with 24/7 Internet ticket sales.
-The ticketing system allows the Bookstore to collect and analyze patron data, design and run custom reports, and utilize vital customer information to implement targeted marketing initiatives.
+The ticketing system allows the store to collect and analyze patron data, design and run custom reports, and utilize vital customer information to implement targeted marketing initiatives.

 Campus Security Monitoring – Access Cards/IP Security Cameras